 The quantity of shows started to get a little lower every year.
 Some of the local bands that would show up on a regular basis in the early years were doing world tours.
 Tribute bands had become a Big Thing.
 I suspect that was causing them to also become more expensive and some sponsors were questioning the cost of bringing in potential customers.

-In recent years there were 116 events for 2018, 102 events for 2019, 15 events for 2020, and 54 events for 2021.
+In recent years there were 116 events for 2018, 102 events for 2019, 15 events for 2020, 54 events for 2021, and 85 events for 2022.
 There were nearly 100 events in 2013, but that isn't an accurate comparison.
 The way events were displayed (and counted) changed over the years.
 For instance in early versions all of the Ventura County Fair concerts were displayed as one event.
 As some venues discontinued shows (there used to be a series at The Oaks) I would discover new ones (such as the The Collection, and Moorpark's Concerts in the Park).